 Let’s create prayer closets and war rooms – in our closets – bathrooms – cars – wherever you can get alone!

 Will you commit today to pray harder, longer, and more than you have been praying?
-How are you inspired by the early church in Acts and the courage of the disciples and the death of Stephen?

 The effectual fervent prayer of a righteous man availeth much.

 ~ James 5:16

 Walk with the King,